China will support Russia on security, Xi tells Putin in birthday call – KION546

 Trade ties

-Wednesday’s call was also a chance for the two leaders to check in on a growing trade relationship.
+Wednesday’s call was also a chance for Putin and Xi to check in on a growing trade relationship.

 Earlier this year, weeks before the Russian invasion, the two leaders in a face-to-face meeting said their countries had a “no limits” partnership and pledged to boost trade.